wp-plugins/amazon-link/readme.txt

 == Disclosure ==

-Note: If you do not update the affiliate tags then I will earn the commission on any sales your links make!
-For which I would be very grateful, as soon as you change the settings this will ensure all links on your site will be credited to your affiliate account(s).
+Amazon requires that all access to the AWS system contain a valid affiliate tag.
+If you don't not have an affiliate account for all locales do not worry.
+If the setting is empty the plugin will automatically insert a valid one by default.
+However it is recommended that you enrol in the Amazon Affiliate program for all countries that your site targets.

 == Future Updates ==